magento/knowledge-base/src/announcements/adobe-commerce-announcements/magento-ssl-tls-certificate-requirements-and-clean-up.md

 ## Can I use wildcard TLS certificates?

-No. As part of our TLS optimization, Adobe Commerce is ending support for wildcard TLS certificates.
+No. As part of our TLS optimization, Adobe is ending support for wildcard TLS certificates.
 We are identifying those merchants that use a wildcard certificate and are configured in the Fastly console for Adobe Commerce, and contacting them, and asking that they be replaced with exact domains to ensure TLS coverage.
 To replace a wildcard TLS certificate, please visit the [domain section](https://devdocs.magento.com/cloud/cdn/configure-fastly-customize-cache.html#manage-domains) of the Fastly plugin.
 From here, exact domains can be added, and the wildcard can be removed.
 Please note, DNS will need to point to Fastly for these new domains to route through the CDN.
 Once the domains are added and DNS is updated, a matching [Let’s Encrypt](https://letsencrypt.org/) certificate will be provisioned.
-If you don't remove a domain that is pointing to Fastly using a wildcard, Adobe Commerce will delete the shared certificate.
+If you don't remove a domain that is pointing to Fastly using a wildcard, Adobe will delete the shared certificate.
 This may result in a site outage if you do not have the URL FQDN configured and the same URL FQDN set up in your DNS.
 You should therefore confirm that the URL’s configured also have a one-to-one match in their DNS pointing to Fastly.

 ## What should I do if my domain is no longer pointing to Adobe Commerce?